OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log3_draw-shape.md

 window.numberOfVertices = 3;
 ~~~

-As a reminder, coordinates go from -1 to 1. window.numberOfVertices is a global variable used in later stage, just before the final draw call, we'll discuss that later.
+As a reminder, vertex coordinates go from -1 to 1, the origin (0,0) being in the center. window.numberOfVertices is a global variable used in later stage, just before the final draw call, we'll discuss that later.

 We now create a VBO on the GPU with the function createBuffer, and send our position array to it: